ElTragon/website/content/blog/hello-world/index.md

     Campaign F: [0.35, 0.78]
 ```

-But this these case I would just import some image, save time where you can
+But this these case I would just import some image, save time where you can.

 ![Time is Money](./timeIsMoney.png)

 # Cheat Sheet

-Add a image to gif like this
+Add a image or gif like this

 ```
 ![Time is Money](./timeIsMoney.png)